sanyuktaadap/breast-cancer-classification/final_report.md

 corresponding test set has a significantly lower precision.
 This means that these test set models have a higher number of false positives.
 The other models, in contrast, have a slightly lower precision score for the training set.
-This show that they have a few false positives.
+This shows that they have a few false positives.

 For the test set, LR, SVM, and KNN have a precision of 1.
 This means that there are no false positives.
 The model that has the best